KhanMuhamamdT/frontend_project4_test/README.md

 # Garage Sales | Frontend
-Web application will store , display the garage items.Intend of this application is to give the visbility to the area about the garage sale
+Web application will store , display the garage items.web  application will provide the  visbility of the garage sales even in the neighbourhood.

 Built with React and Material UI
 Link - https://material-ui.com/